 Among the risk categories, quantifiable risks such as market risk, credit risk, business investment risk and country risk, are managed based on the calculated values of risk assets.
 As for the risks that are difficult to quantify such as legal risk, compliance risk, environmental and social (human rights) risk, funding risk, disaster risk and system risk, their management status is monitored and reported to the management.
-In the year ended March 31, 2019, emerging risks such as risks concerning the delivery of corporate information via websites and SNS (e.g., protection of personal information, crisis management) and quality-related risks (e.g., ensuring quality control in a way to accommodate the diversification of business fields) have been added to the list of risks to be monitored, and monitoring of them in a PDCA cycle has started.
-Regarding the risks concerning websites and SNS, Sojitz has specified obligations to comply within its rules of employment to prevent the occurrence of such risks.
+In addition, emerging risks such as risks concerning the delivery of corporate information via websites and SNS (e.g., protection of personal information, crisis management) and quality-related risks (e.g., ensuring quality control in a way to accommodate the diversification of business fields) are continuously monitored in a PDCA cycle.

-Sojitz conducts ongoing education programs through a variety of risk management training, in order to firmly establish a risk management mindset among Sojitz Group officers and employees.
+Sojitz continues to conduct ongoing education programs through a variety of risk management training, in order to firmly establish a risk management mindset among Sojitz Group officers and employees.